yanxianl/Li_AqFl2-Microbiota_ASM_2020/README.md

 │   ├── figures
 │   ├── tables
 │   └── README.md
-├── LICENSE.md  # license for the copyright of codes published in this repository └── README.md
+├── LICENSE.md  # license for the copyright of scripts published in this repository └── README.md
 ```
 ### How to regenerate this repository